FudaWiki/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 ## Compatibility
 - Only works on certain Palm devices (monochrome screen?)
+- Easiest is to use [CloudPilot](https://cloudpilot-emu.github.io) emulator with a Japanese Palm OS system ROM
 - Playable on Sony Clié PEG-SL10 running PalmOS 4.1
+- Use CJKOS or J-OS (PalmOS apps) to have the Japanese text in the user interface display correctly
 - Playable on Android using StyleTap (without Japanese text support)
-- Use CJKOS or J-OS (PalmOS apps) to have the Japanese text in the user interface display correctly

 ## Links
 - [http://www.boarderz.com/palm/](https://web.archive.org/web/20070607220502/http://www.boarderz.com:80/palm/) (archived on 2007-06-07)